BrockPaperScissors/BadInterview/README.md

     Bad Interview is a practice tool to use for preparing before that next interview!
 Bad Interview may be the tool you didn't even know you needed.

+## Link To The App:

 ### Preview

 ## Getting Started:

+    To get started with Bad Interview, head to the browser linked above and hit "New Session"!
+Enter the amount of questions you would like to see in your mock interview, and give your session a unique name to find it later!
+Once you hit the submit button, your mock interview will begin.
+If you wish to see all the questions on a specific subject, use the links along the left side of the home page.

 ## MVP Goals: